Northern Lights dazzle across South West skies

 It said the CME was likely "to bring aurora across Scotland, Northern Ireland, northern England, and potentially further south".

-Observers were treated to a full display of pink, red, and green hues as the lights shone over Devon and Cornwall at about 21:30 GMT.
+Observers were treated to a full display of pink, red, and green hues as the lights shone over Devon and Cornwall at about 21:30 GMT on Thursday.